Ireland in the Eurovision Song Contest 2008: Controversy

 The announcement of Dustin the Turkey as the winner of Eurosong 2008 caused mixed reactions from the hall audience, including audible boos and panellist Dana Rosemary Scallon describing the win as a "mockery of the competition".
 Dana also stated that Ireland would be better withdrawing from the competition than sending Dustin.
-Former contest winning composers Frank McNamara and Shay Healy questioned the legitimacy of the jury panel that selected the six finalists for the competition, with the former stating that RTÉ was "giving two fingers to Irish songwriters".
-Selection jury chairman Bill Hughes later defended the decision of including Dustin as a finalist, citing his song, which included a "strong female vocal", was "very funny" and "had a great melody".
+Former contest winning composers Frank McNamara and Shay Healy questioned the legitimacy of the jury panel that selected Dustin as one of the six finalists of Eurosong 2008, with the former questioning whether RTÉ was "giving two fingers to Irish songwriters".
+Jury chairman Bill Hughes subsequently stated that Dustin's song, which included a "strong female vocal", was "very funny" and "had a great melody".